virtual-labs/exp-img-tags-in-html-iitd/experiment/postest.md

 C  source<br>
 D  srs<br>

 Q5.
-Which of the following pair of attribute is required for img tag ?<br>
+Which of the following pair of attribute is is used with img tag ?<br>
 A  img and alt <br>
 <b>B  src and alt<br></b>
 C  src and a<br>